-Before treating the tooth, local anesthetic is applied to numb the affected area.
+Before treating the tooth, a local anesthetic is applied to numb the affected area.
 Usually, the decayed tooth will form something called Pulpitis.
 This is infected tissue, which needs to be removed completely before applying the crown, so you’re removed from the dangers of infection.
-The nerve’s tissue becomes damaged and bacteria could form, causing abscess and bone-loss.
+The nerve’s tissue becomes damaged, and bacteria could form, causing abscesses and bone loss.
 With nerve damage, your tooth becomes decayed.

 Once the pulp is removed, placement begins.
 The canal is first enlarged to make it easier to apply the filling.
 The root canal is difficult to fill at first.
 If you suffer effects such as swelling and temperature, antibiotics will be required.
 This is the first appointment.

 The second appointment will involve removing the temporary filling and apply the root canal filling.
 The tooth is sealed at this point and helps limit any infections.